 A sporadically-updated list of things I found interesting or enlightening that are related to COVID19 or the coronavirus.
-(Arranged chronologically in the order in which I read them.)
+(Arranged chronologically, collected from March 13 to April 13, 2020.)

 Traditions develop because they fit the ecology and biology of the times—and get passed on because the people who do them are better off.
 The evolution of rituals has already begun in small ways—not congregating, not travelling, or attending meetings virtually.
 Around the world, many people have stopped shaking hands, a tradition that originated as a sign of trust but is now the most common way of transmitting the disease.